hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 * `app_resource_group_name` - (Required) The name of the application Resource Group where SAP system resources will be deployed.
 Changing this forces a new resource to be created.

+~> **Note:** While creating an SAP Three Tier Virtual Instance, the service would provision the extra SAP system/component in the `app_resource_group_name` that isn't defined in the HCL Configurations.
+At this time, if the `app_resource_group_name` is different from the Resource Group where SAP Three Tier Virtual Instance exists, you can set `prevent_deletion_if_contains_resources` to `false` to delete all resources defined in the HCL Configurations and the resources created in the `app_resource_group_name` with `terraform destroy`.
+However, if the `app_resource_group_name` is the same with the Resource Group where SAP Three Tier Virtual Instance exists, some resources such as the subnet defined in the HCL Configurations cannot be deleted with `terraform destroy` since the resources defined in the HCL Configurations are being referenced by the SAP system/component.
+In this case, you have to manually delete the SAP system/component before deleting the resources in the HCL Configurations.

 * `application_server_configuration` - (Required) An `application_server_configuration` block as defined below.
 Changing this forces a new resource to be created.

 * `central_server_configuration` - (Required) A `central_server_configuration` block as defined below.
 Changing this forces a new resource to be created.

 * `database_server_configuration` - (Required) A `database_server_configuration` block as defined below.
 Changing this forces a new resource to be created.

-* `full_resource_names` - (Optional) A `full_resource_names` block as defined below.
+* `resource_names` - (Optional) A `resource_names` block as defined below.
 Changing this forces a new resource to be created.

 * `high_availability_type` - (Optional) The high availability type for the three tier configuration.
 Possible values are `AvailabilitySet` and `AvailabilityZone`.
 Changing this forces a new resource to be created.

-* `secondary_ip_enabled` - (Optional) Is a secondary IP Address that should be added to the Network Interface on all VMs of the SAP system being deployed enabled?
+* `secondary_ip_enabled` - (Optional) Specifies whether a secondary IP address should be added to the network interface on all VMs of the SAP system being deployed.
 Defaults to `false`.
 Changing this forces a new resource to be created.

 * `transport_create_and_mount` - (Optional) A `transport_create_and_mount` block as defined below.
 Changing this forces a new resource to be created.